philani1H/GXC-goldxcoin-blockchain-/TESTNET_VS_MAINNET.md

    - Both use same consensus rules
    - Only difference: initial difficulty and address prefix

-3. **SecurityEngine Works on Both**
+3. **SecurityEngine Works on Both (with different bounds)**
-   - Testnet: Adjusts from 1.0 baseline
+   - Testnet: Adjusts from 1.0 baseline, bounded by MIN 1.0, MAX 10,000
-   - Mainnet: Adjusts from 1000.0 baseline
+   - Mainnet: Adjusts from 1000.0 baseline, bounded by MIN 100.0, MAX 10,000,000
-   - Both: Bounded by MIN 1.0, MAX 1000000.0
+   - Different bounds prevent testnet from being too hard, mainnet from being too easy

 4. **Always Test First**
    - Test on testnet